Home » Michigan Travel Regions » Pierce Stocking Scenic Drive: All 12 Stops + 2026 Platform Update

 Pair Pierce Stocking With These Stops

-Pierce Stocking is a 1-2 hour experience.
-Build a half-day or full-day around it with these:
+Pierce Stocking is a one-to-two-hour experience.
+Build a half day or full day around it with these:

-- Glen Haven Village — 10 minutes from the drive exit.
-Historic restored port village with general store, maritime museum, and accessible Glen Haven Beach right next door
+• Glen Haven Village — 10 minutes from the drive exit.
+Restored historic port village with a general store, maritime museum, and accessible Glen Haven Beach next door

-- Glen Arbor — Charming small town for lunch (Art’s Tavern is the classic), shopping, and access to Glen Lake
+• Glen Arbor — the closest town for lunch (Art’s Tavern is the classic), shopping, and Glen Lake access

-- Empire — The park’s southern gateway, home to the Phillip A. Hart Visitor Center and good restaurants
+• Empire — the park’s southern gateway, home to the Philip A. Hart Visitor Center and good restaurants

-- Point Betsie Lighthouse — 15 miles south in Frankfort, easy add-on for a Lake Michigan lighthouse loop
+• Point Betsie Lighthouse — 15 miles south near Frankfort, an easy add-on.
+See my guide to Lake Michigan lighthouses to build a loop

-For the full park hub — beaches, hikes, where to eat, where to stay, and full itineraries — start with our complete Sleeping Bear Dunes National Lakeshore guide.
+For the full park hub — beaches, hikes, where to eat, where to stay, and complete itineraries — start with my Sleeping Bear Dunes National Lakeshore guide.

 Pierce Stocking Scenic Drive FAQ